-Given the extent of the interaction with patients receiving concomitant therapy with ritonavir (see section 4.5), co-administration with ritonavir is not advised.
+Given the extent of the interaction with patients receiving concomitant therapy with ritonavir (see section Interaction With Other Medicinal Products), co-administration with ritonavir is not advised.
 If ritonavir is co-administered with sildenafil, it is recommended not to exceed a maximum single dose of 25 mg of sildenafil in a 48-hour period.

 A starting dose of 25 mg should be considered in patients receiving concomitant treatment with the CYP3A4 inhibitors (e.g., erythromycin, saquinavir, ketoconazole, itraconazole).
-See section 4.5.
+See section Interaction With Other Medicinal Products.

 In order to minimize the potential for developing postural hypotension, patients should be stable on alpha-blocker therapy prior to initiating sildenafil treatment.
-In addition, initiation of sildenafil at lower doses should be considered (see sections 4.4 and 4.5).
+In addition, initiation of sildenafil at lower doses should be considered (see section Warning and Precautions & section Interaction With Other Medicinal Products).